bryanlampert/tweeter/README.md

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
+4. Start the sass compiler using the `npm run compile-sass` command.
 4. Go to <http://localhost:8080/> in your browser to start tweeting!

 ## Dependencies